Galileo Cosmos – a powerful tool in life science data analytics

 Patients are very complex and the data available to help us better understand them are also becoming more complex.

-- Multi-source data combination for analysis
+- Multi-source data combination

 - Flexibility of approach with link analysis as well as statistics, combined with complex variable creation